 HOW TO VOLUNTEER

-We build six days per week at The Hope Factory: from 9a-3p M-Th & Saturdays, 2p-6p on Sundays, and always closed on Fridays.
+We regularly build five days per week at The Hope Factory: from 9a-2:30p Mon-Thur & Saturdays, and also 2p-6p on the 2nd Sunday of each month.
+We are always closed on Fridays.
 If you wish to volunteer to help our neighbors experiencing homelessness by building tiny homes with us, click the blue button to sign up for our newsletter for the weekly details.
-Our newsletter comes out on Wednesday evenings with short bits of information, and also the link to sign-up for volunteering the following week – just pick the day that suits your schedule.
+Our newsletter comes out on Wednesday evenings at 5pm with short bits of information, and also the link to sign-up for volunteering the following week – just pick the day that suits your schedule.
 No experience necessary, we train willing hearts.
 See you soon!

 BUILDING WITH YOUR GROUP

 Bring your friends, family, civic group, or coworkers to The Hope Factory to build tiny homes.
-Group signups do fill in advance so email SoundFoundationsNW@gmail.com for details on signing up with a group of four or more.
+Group signups do fill in advance so email volunteer@soundfoundationsnw.org for details on signing up with a group of six or more.
+Groups of five or fewer may simply sign up as individuals on the weekly sign up.

 .